C2SM/icon-vis/height_profile/README.md

 **Description:**

-The routine height_profile.py plots the values of a variable over height.
-The current example takes the mean over the whole map from a certain point in time over averaged over all time steps (more options to come).
+The height_profile routine plots the values of a variable over height.
+The current example either takes the mean over the whole map or from a specified grid cell point.
+The height_profile.py script works together with a config file and is described below.
+Alternatively, a jupyter notebook (height_profile.ipynb) with the same functionalities is also provided.

 **Set config options and flags:**